 Test-Retest Reliability

 The main goal of the analysis was to investigate the test-retest reliability of the four STRAQ-1 subscales (Social Thermoregulation, Solitary Thermoregulation, High-Temperature Sensitivity, and Risk Avoidance), using Intraclass Correlation Coefficient (ICC) analysis.
 The ICC analysis compares the variation across different ratings of the same individuals to the variation across all ratings and all individuals.
 An ICC close to 1 indicates that the scores from the same individual are highly similar.
 An ICC close to zero shows that the scores from the same individual are not similar.
 Koo & Li (2016) defined standards for the ICC with reliability being poor at ICC < 0.5; moderate at 0.5 < ICC > 0.75; good at 0.75 < ICC > 0.9; and excellent at ICC > 0.9.
 These are the cut-off values that we used for labeling our results.
 If the 95% confidence interval of an ICC estimate was in between two labels, we used both (for example, if the 95% CI interval would have been [.83, .94], the level of reliability would have been regarded as “good” to “excellent”; see Koo & Li, 2016).
+We recognize that the discussion around cut-offs is contentious and that cut-offs are often arbitrarily chosen, which may make our values equally arbitrary (see e.g., Watson, 2004).
+The resulting labels (e.g., “good’) are considered as one of many means to assess the validity of a measure (Rodebaugh et al., 2016) and a first step towards defining a normative range of reliability estimates for a scale that will be applied across samples or contexts.

 We computed and report ICC(2,1), to evaluate absolute agreement between participants at two time points, and ICC(3,1), to evaluate consistency.
 Both of these ICCs are calculated through two-way mixed-effect models.
 ICC(2,1) accounts for systematic and random error by specifying the time of measurement as a random effect in the model.
 ICC(3,1) only accounts for random error because the time of measurement is not specified as a random effect in the model (Koo & Li, 2016).
 The STRAQ-1 subscales’ test-retest reliability between the two time points was estimated with intraclass correlation coefficients (ICCs) using the psych package in R (Revelle, 2018).
 The analysis code is available on the OSF: https://osf.io/mr8n3/.

-For the High-Temperature Sensitivity subscale, the estimated agreement was .70, 95% confidence interval (CI) = [.62, .77], and the estimated consistency was .70, 95% CI = [.62, .77].
-For the Social Thermoregulation subscale, the estimated agreement was .62, 95% confidence interval (CI) = [.52, .70], and the estimated consistency was .62, 95% CI = [.52, .70].
-For the Solitary Thermoregulation subscale, the estimated agreement was .67, 95% confidence interval (CI) = [.60, .74], and the estimated consistency was .67, 95% CI = [.60, .74].
-Finally, for the Risk Avoidance subscale, the estimated agreement was .48, 95% confidence interval (CI) = [.36, .59], and the estimated consistency was .49, 95% CI = [.37, .59].
+For the High-Temperature Sensitivity subscale, the estimated agreement was .70, 95% CI = [.62, .77], and the estimated consistency was .70, 95% CI = [.62, .77].
+For the Social Thermoregulation subscale, the estimated agreement was .62, 95% CI = [.52, .70], and the estimated consistency was .62, 95% CI = [.52, .70].
+For the Solitary Thermoregulation subscale, the estimated agreement was .67, 95% CI = [.60, .74], and the estimated consistency was .67, 95% CI = [.60, .74].
+Finally, for the Risk Avoidance subscale, the estimated agreement was .48, 95% CI = [.36, .59], and the estimated consistency was .49, 95% CI = [.37, .59].
 We found the overall test-retest reliability over two-time points of the High-Temperature Sensitivity subscale to be “moderate” to “good”, of the Social and Solitary Thermoregulation subscales to be “moderate”, and of the Risk Avoidance subscale to be “poor” to “moderate”.

-Exploratory Analysis
+Exploratory Analysis (not pre-registered)